manhlab/domitory-project/README.md

-# Flask-Nginx Docker depoly for Domitory system
+# Flask-SQL Docker depoly for Domitory system

 ## Using this project